bosskaboss/display/README.md

 # display
-Learning to create website to diplay projects
+Learning how to create a website to display projects